 I benefit from ongoing supervision for my own practices and know in my bones, as well as experiencing the evidence in my daily practice, that it enriches my work, bringing maturity, reflectivity and reflexivity.

-If you are interested in individual supervision, and want to find out if I am the right supervisor for you, please contact me so we can meet.
+If you are interested in individual supervision, and want to find out if I am the right supervisor for you, please do get in contact.

-Session fees payable by cheque, cash or bank transfer on the day.
+Session fees are payable by cheque, cash or bank transfer on the day.